kushal-satya/food_safety_abm/README.md

 ### Interactive Report
 When the `--html_report` option is used, the model generates an interactive HTML report (`report.html`) that includes all plots with detailed explanations.

+### Mathematical Equation Visualizations
+When the `--math_equations` option is used, the model generates an interactive HTML report (`mathematical_foundations.html`) that includes visualizations of the key mathematical equations and their effects:

+- `equation3_contamination_rate.png`: Visualization of the contamination rate function showing how risk control effort and technology affect contamination
+- `risk_preference_cost_effect.png`: How risk preferences affect perceived costs
+- `equation4_cost_function.png`: Components of the cost function (direct costs vs. expected penalties)
+- `equation5_optimal_effort.png`: Finding the optimal risk control effort that minimizes cost
+- `risk_preference_optimal_effort.png`: How different risk preferences lead to different optimal effort levels

 ## Model Implementation Details